 These benefits alone are huge and they won’t stop when the pipeline goes into service.

-Energy East will generate another 3,000 jobs in Canada, and 261 jobs in New Brunswick during the first 20 years of operation.
+Energy East will generate another 3,000 jobs during the first 20 years of operation.
 There will be on-going work at our proposed pump stations along the pipeline route in rural New Brunswick and at the Canaport Energy East Marine Terminal.
 We’ll need technicians who carry out in-line inspections by launching advanced tools to inspect the pipeline inside and out as well as helicopter pilots and ground surveyors to patrol the pipeline’s right of way.

-The benefits of Energy East are real and they will have lasting and cascading economic effects on local communities and the national industries, such as refiners and manufacturers, which rely on the daily transport of energy products to sustain the lifestyle that we enjoy as Canadians.
+The benefits of Energy East are real and they will have lasting and cascading economic effects on local communities and the national industries, such as refiners and manufacturers, which rely on the daily transport of energy products to sustain the lifestyle that many Canadians take for granted.